LuqW11/talent-network/README.md

 # Talent Search Agency

-We connected highly-talented students with startups
+We connect highly-talented students with startups